JCMais/JCMais/README.md

 🤩 Perfect job would be 60% Backend, 25% DevOps, and 15% Frontend

-🌐 You can also find me at:
+🌐 You can also find me on:
   - [twitter](https://twitter.com/_jonathancardos)
   - [linkedin](https://www.linkedin.com/in/jonathancardoso/)